HunorMarton/svg-tutorial/src/content/svg/gradient.md

 title: How to Use Gradients with SVG
 component: Snowman
 description: In this example we draw a Snowman with SVG and practice radial gradients.
-next:
-  title: How to Draw Quadratic Bézier Curves with SVG
-  link: quadratic-bezier
 ---

 The filling of a shape can be defined as a gradient.
 Today add a subtle 3D effect to our Christmas decoration and build a snowman.